What is Liability in Accounting?

-Liabilities in accounting are a company’s financial obligations.
-An example is accounts payable i.e. the money a business owes its suppliers.
-Other liabilities include wages payable and loans owing.
-Liabilities can be found on a business’s balance sheet, a common financial report generated via your accounting software, according to Accounting Coach.
+Liabilities in accounting is a company’s financial obligations, like the money a business owes its suppliers, wages payable and loans owing, which can be found on a business’ balance sheet.

 In this article, we’ll cover:

 The definition of liability in financial accounting is a business’s financial responsibilities.
 A common liability for small businesses are accounts payable, or money owed to suppliers, according to Accounting Coach.

 Liabilities are found on a company’s balance sheet, a common financial statement generated through financial accounting software.
 They are also referred to as “payables” in accounting.